BrunoOGoes/BrunoOGoes/README.md

-### Welcome!
+### Hello world!

-I am a theoretical physicist specializing in quantum information, with a keen interest in open quantum systems and applications to quantum technologies and quantum thermodynamics.
+I am Bruno Ortega Goes, currently a research and development engineer working on algorithm development for feature detection and metrology in images.
+I have been trained as a theoretical physicist with a focus on quantum technologies, I have a strong knowledge of the open quantum systems framework, its applications to quantum technologies, and quantum thermodynamics and computational simulations of such systems.
+In addition to this formal training, I also have a deep interest in the applications of the mathematical and data analysis tools of physics to other domains, this led me to study machine learning with a focus on data science and recently I have been interested in computer vision models and applications.

 Welcome to my GitHub profile!
 Here, you'll find a collection of my projects, research work, and contributions spanning the fields of physics and data science.
 About Me